ryangerardwilson/rtutor/courses/python.md

 #### Lesson 1A: Data Visualization Fundamentals (Normalised vs. De-normalised data)

 	# Normalization (in the original Codd/1970 relational database sense) =
 	# organizing tables to eliminate redundancy and update anomalies by
 	# splitting data into many narrow, tightly linked tables following strict
 	# normal forms

 	# Core Idea: Every piece of information appears exactly once, and everything else
 	# references it via keys.

 	#!
 Real-world example - fully normalized version of the same data:
 	#!
 Table	   		   Key 	   	 	   Columns
 	#! customers  		   customer_id	   customer_id, name, birth_date, city
 	#! orders	   		   order_id		   order_id, customer_id, order_date, amount
 	#! order_items		   item_id		   item_id, order_id, product_id, qty, price
 	#! products		   product_id	   product_id, product_name, category
 	#! payments		   payment_id	   payment_id, order_id, payment_date, method

 	# Why Normalization Is the Enemy of Real-World ML?
 To train a model you
 	# would have to execute massive star-schema joins + window aggregations
 	# on-the-fly for every single prediction or training row.
-That's 100–1000×
+That's 100-1000x
 	# slower and leaks like crazy if you're not extremely careful

 #### Lesson 1B: Data Visualization Fundamentals (Mathematical Data Structures)

 	# Generally speaking, data appears in the real world in the following
 	# mathematical forms:
 	# a.
-Event/ Logs/ relations: they simply record a series of events around
-	#    a time axis
+Event/ logs: they simply record a series of events around a time axis
 	# b.
 Real world Tabular Data: a denormalized, point-in-time feature matrix.
 Note
 	#    that this is not a relation, but a matrix, which is a superset of a relation.
 	# c.
-Codd’s original 1970 relational model - a time-varying relation that holds
+Codd's original 1970 relational model - a time-varying relation that holds
 	#    only currently valid tuples

 	# What is a good data set to model?
-	# A good data set is a point-in-time feature matrix with one target column,
+	# A good dataset for supervised learning is a point-in-time feature table, rooted in the REAL WORLD,
-	# without any prohibited duplicates, where
+	# meeting the following conditions:
+	# - Each row corresponds to a unique real world entity (e.g., customer, vehicle, patient, etc.)
-	# - Each row = one observation/entity at a specific prediction time
+	#   observed at a specific prediction timestamp t_pred, collectively, creating a 'Monte-Carlo'
-	# - Each column = a pre-computed feature (numeric, categorical, or embedding)

-	# What are the prohibited duplicates?
-	# - Exact duplicate rows: They add zero information.
-They artificially
-	#   inflate sample count, mess up train/val splits, and make your metrics
-	#   (log-loss, AUC) lie to you.
-	# - Rows identical accross all columns, but a different row_id / timestamp
-	#   / user_id.
-99.9 % of the time this is a pipeline bug
+	#   sample (Whats a Monte-Carlo sample?
+Let reality roll the dice for you, then write down what
+	#   actually happened.
+You repeat that many times, and you get a bunch of real-world random samples.
+	# - The target variable y_i is the outcome of interest that materializes strictly after t_pred
+	#   (e.g., failure within next 30 days, churn in the following month, etc.)
+	# - For every feature x_i, the value j in the row must be known or computable using only
+	#   information available at or before t_pred.
+No feature may incorporate data from any time > t_pred
+	#   (this prohibition is called 'future leakage' or 'target leakage')
+	# - There are no duplicate rows that are invalid Monte-Carlo samples

-	# What are 'good' duplicates that actually add value?
+	# Why do 'good' duplicates (i.e. duplicates that are valid Monte-Carlo samples) actually add value?
-	# - Same features, different label.
-This is real 'stochasticity'.
-Removing
-	# or aggregating destroys the probability estimate.
+	# - They teach the model the actual odds: when everything looks exactly like this, it fails x% of the time.
+	# - If you delete all of them and keep only one, the model thinks 'this never happens' or 'this always
+	#   happens', causing totally wrong probabilities.
+	# - Every extra copy is like flipping the real-world coin one more time and writing down what actually happened.

+#### Lesson 1C: Using Definitional Precision to Prevent Target Leakage

+	# Now, the following definitions become clear:
+	# Feature: Anything known ON_OR_BEFORE prediction_time
+	# Target: A value that is realized AFTER prediction_time.
+For instance,
+	# - for linear regression: number OR log(number) AFTER {prediction_time}
+	# - for binary classification: 1 IF {condition} AFTER {prediction_time} ELSE 0

+	# To understand the importance of the above definitions, lets say we define our
+	# target as follows: WITH {prediction_time}: 1 IF {condition} ELSE 0
+	# The problem that is created is called 'target leakage', where the rule
+	# governing the impact of prediction_time on the outcome is ambiguously stated.

 #### Lesson 2: Decision Trees

     # A decision tree is like a flowchart for making predictions.
 It starts at the